topcoder-platform/platform-ui/README.md

 ## Pull Requests

-If a Jira ticket if requires any code changes, it should have its own pull request.
+If a Jira ticket requires any code changes, it should have its own pull request.

 PRs should be named as follows: